percona/pmm/doc/source/deploy/index.rst

 The exact procedure of removing the |product-abbrev| client, depends on the method of installation:

-- Removing a package installed using YUM:
+- Removing an installed package using YUM:

   .. code-block:: bash

      $ sudo yum remove pmm-client

-- Removing a package installed using APT:
+- Removing an installed package using APT:

   .. code-block:: bash